SimenB/stylint/README.md

 ### borderNone (default: true, boolean)
-Check for places where `border 0` could be used instead of border none
+Check for places where `border 0` could be used instead of border none.

 Example if true: prefer `border 0` over `border none`